mindreframer/agentpm/@roadmap/ROADMAP.md

 - As an agent, I can maintain a detailed activity timeline

 ### Technical Requirements:
-- Test status management (pending → passed/failed)
+- Test status management (pending → wip -> passed/failed/cancelled)
+- All test transitions are stored as events
 - Rich event logging with types (implementation, test_failed, blocker)
 - File change tracking with optional metadata
 - Event querying and filtering by type/timeframe
 - Blocker identification from failed tests and logged issues

 ### Acceptance Criteria:
+- `agentpm start-test 2A_1` marks the test as WIP (the agent has started working on a test)
 - `agentpm pass-test 2A_1` marks test as passed
 - `agentpm fail-test 2A_2 "Mobile responsive issue"` logs failure details
+- `agentpm cancel-test 2A_2 "Spec contradicts itself with point xyz"` marks a test as cancelled with a comment
 - `agentpm log "Implemented pagination" --files="src/Pagination.js:added"`
 - `agentpm log "Need design tokens" --type=blocker` identifies blockers
 - Events include timestamps, types, and optional metadata
 - Failed tests and blocker events are easily queryable

 ### Testing Strategy:
+- CLI MUST accept an optional timestamp for the current time, so we can test time progression
+    + deterministic snapshots!
 - Event logging with various metadata combinations
 - Test status transition validation
 - File tracking format parsing and validation